sunnypilot/autonomy/README.md

 - **Testing Capabilities**: Validated integration testing for troubleshooting and analyzing model performance.
 - **Driving Model Merge Scripts**: Tools to combine multiple driving models into one.
 - **Quantizers**: Algorithms for model quantization to optimize performance and size, able to downsample 1 GB models to 200MiB models.
-- **Model-Specific Code**: Offloaded code from the sunnypilot repository to help better the dev experience.

 ## Setting up environment